crashoverride777/swifty-music/README.md

 # Swift Music Helper

-A swift protocol extension to handle music playback using AVFoundation.
+A swift singleton class to handle music playback using AVFoundation.

 # Set-Up